If you’re thinking of sharing the joy of pineapple with your favourite four-legged friend you might be asking yourself… can dogs eat pineapple?

 How much pineapple can you feed to a dog?

 We should always look to experts when asking questions like this.
+The American Kennel Club endorse pineapple as safe for dogs.

-In fact, pineapple for dogs is a wonderful choice to help boost their diet!
+Overall, pineapple for dogs is a wonderful choice to help boost their diet!

 How to Feed Pineapple to Dogs